 I have worked for Fairchild Tropical Botanical Gardens in Coral Gables, Fl) and one of the largest interior plant scape companies on the East coast as a trainer/manager.

 At the interior plant company, I supervised a staff of 20 who cared for over 350 accounts from Orlando Fl. to Homestead, Fl.
 Over the years I have seen plants indoors and out do things that most people don’t think plants can do.

 Over the years I’ve observed plants closely and feel that I understand plants through the long term observation that I have had.

 I have seen the slight changes that happen to plants when they’re

 Over the years I’ve learned to make flowers bloom at will and how to make those flowers last for months on end.
-I know how to do all of these things and more.
-I also know that plants are one of the best things you can do for your living environment.
+I have learned to arrange plants in a Feng Shui

 Plants relax a home along with add life to spaces.
 People are attracted to a well-landscaped home, it brings a smile to peoples faces.
 It’s not by accident, other than dogs, I

 A recent study revealed that individuals with regular exposure to the environment or green spaces always end up having better health conditions and that it also helps in reducing the risk of some common health problems, such as cardiovascular disease or diabetes.

 It is not surprising that bringing nature inside your apartment or your home in the form of indoor plants, colorful flowers, or potted succulents can